Debian: Multimedia support

-A notable third party repository exists, formerly named Debian-multimedia.org, providing software not present in debian such as Windows codecs, libdvdcss and the Adobe Flash Player.
-Even though this repository is maintained by Christian Marillat, a debian developer, it is not part of the project and is not hosted on a debian server.
-The repository provides packages already included in debian, interfering with the official maintenance.
-Eventually, project leader Stefano Zacchiroli asked Marillat to either settle an agreement about the packaging or to stop using the "debian" name.
+A notable third party repository exists, formerly named Debian-multimedia.org, providing software not present in Debian such as Windows codecs, libdvdcss and the Adobe Flash Player.
+Even though this repository is maintained by Christian Marillat, a Debian developer, it is not part of the project and is not hosted on a Debian server.
+The repository provides packages already included in Debian, interfering with the official maintenance.
+Eventually, project leader Stefano Zacchiroli asked Marillat to either settle an agreement about the packaging or to stop using the "Debian" name.
 Marillat chose the latter and renamed the repository to deb-multimedia.org.
-The repository was so popular that the switchover was announced by the official blog of the debian project.
+The repository was so popular that the switchover was announced by the official blog of the Debian project.

 Distribution

 Debian offers DVD and CD images for installation that can be downloaded using BitTorrent or jigdo.
 Physical discs can also be bought from retailers.
 The full sets are made up of several discs (the amd64 port consists of 13 DVDs or 84 CDs), but only the first disc is required for installation, as the installer can retrieve software not contained in the first disc image from online repositories.

 Debian offers different network installation methods.
 A minimal install of Debian is available via the netinst CD, whereby Debian is installed with just a base and later added software can be downloaded from the Internet.
 Another option is to boot the installer from the network.

 The default bootstrap loader is GNU GRUB version 2, though the package name is simply grub, while version 1 was renamed to grub-legacy.
-This conflicts with (e.g., Fedora Linux), where grub version 2 is named grub2.
+This conflicts with distros (e.g., Fedora Linux), where grub version 2 is named grub2.

-The default desktop may be chosen from the DVD boot menu among GNOME, KDE Plasma, Xfce and LXDE, and from special disc 1 CDs.
+The default desktop may be chosen from the DVD boot menu among GNOME, KDE Plasma, Xfce, LXDE, and LXQt and from special disc 1 CDs.

 Debian releases live install images for CDs, DVDs and USB thumb drives, for IA-32 and x86-64 architectures, and with a choice of desktop environments.
 These Debian Live images allow users to boot from removable media and run Debian without affecting the contents of their computer.
 A full install of Debian to the computer's hard drive can be initiated from the live image environment.
 Personalized images can be built with the live-build tool for discs, USB drives and for network booting purposes.
 Installation images are hybrid on some architectures and can be used to create a bootable USB drive (Live USB).